Off to South Korea!

 Settling In In Seoul

-We’re staying at an Aloft Hotel in Seoul and it’s so much better than our apart-hotel in Taipei.
+Though there’s no shortage of places to stay in Seoul, we’re staying at an Aloft Hotel.
+And it’s so much better than our apart-hotel in Taipei.
 It actually has a killer playlist that’s constantly playing in the elevators, bar, restaurant, etc. Kind of makes me laugh, but it’s really good.
 It also has our very first fun Korean sign!
 (Something’s wrong with this person’s legs, just sayin’.)

 We went to have drinks at the bar and an Englishman started randomly talking to us.
 Talk about rambling.
 I felt kind of bad for him because he’d mentioned he was retired and that he’d been traveling for three weeks.
 But clearly, he didn’t have anyone to share his thoughts with.